About Me Sharon at fitinfun

 I don’t have the answer but I have to talk about it everyday now.
 People want to look at me in the light and have me unzip my jacket so they can look at my body.
 That used to only happen in the Doctors’s office – a place I still spend too much time.

-I was going to die with the health I had – or I would continue to linger; feeling like I was dead.
+I was going to die soon with the health I had – or I would continue to linger; feeling like I was dead.
 Because, I did feel dead when I weighed 275 pounds.
 It is so much harder to be human at such a high weight.
 You have to lug yourself around to get anywhere.
 I still do it even though I don’t need to anymore.
 I steel myself to get up from a chair even though I can just pop right up now.
 It scares my son who is now 20 years old.
 He grew up seeing many of my falls – being right next to my obese body when it crashed to the ground – possibly sprurting blood – trying to pull me up – having the sick mom who might die soon.

-My major sickness years started when he was three years old and lasted until his late teens.
+My major sickness years were started when he was three years old and lasted until his late teens.
 When he sees me run or jump now it about gives him a heart attack.
 “Whoa, Mom!
 Slow down there.
 Get off that thing.
 I don’t think you should do that.”

 But now I think I can do anything and I don’t doubt my abilities or fear my body like I used to.

 Parents – please try to lose weight for your kids.
 This one is not even mine and he breaks my heart.

 In 2008 I decided to try to write and teach and spend time and money on my health instead of any other priorities until I got better or ran out of money.
 Oh yeah – the money’s gone.
 But I succeeded in the health part.
 I stopped focusing on world events and TV shows and used my previously wasted time I to walk, swim and take my exercise seriously.
 I learned how to shop for and prepare healthy food; far in excess of anything I thought possible.